k0s/toolbox/README.txt

 ** mozdev
 * allow projects to point to a setup.py or AMO URL
 * URLs in the description should be made links
+* you should be able to rename tools
 * dependencies should link appropriately (e.g. to toolbox if possible)
 * calendar view for projects
 * make the /tags view useful